ataex/Seymour/client/README.md

 [simple-seymour.html](./simple-seymour.html) shows the most basic usage.

+[features](./features) contains web pages with more advances use cases.

 ## Documentation

 See [docs](./docs) for documentation of [seymour.js](./seymour.js) and its exposed methods and properties.
 The [Three.js](https://threejs.org/) scene elements are directly exposed, and may be manipulated according to the [Three.js](https://threejs.org/) documentation.